 Windermere And The Lake District

-After breakfast on Day 7, you’re driving north west to enjoy the beauty of the Lake District.
+After breakfast on Day 7, you’re driving north west to enjoy the beauty of the Lake District, surely one of the highlights of this 10 day UK trip itinerary.
 Take a steamer on England’s biggest lake, Windermere, or climb its highest peak at Scaffell Pike.
 Late on day 9 or early on day 10, drop off your hire car in Carlisle, and then let the train take you back to the bustle of London on your last day.